theRAPTLab/gsgo/docs/00-dev-log.md

 With all the supporting code in place, let's see how long it takes to make a rudimentary FakeTrack.
 We won't worry about network broadcasting yet, because this requires some protocol development.
 The underlying system is designed to work efficiently with the upcoming network protocols.

+Next, design a **displayList network shared** protocol so we can get inputs working, but it might not be necessary yet.
+Should at least design it or start thinking about it.

+* [ ] **priority**: how about another route?
+We'll have Tracker and FakeTrack, maybe even Model.
+  * [ ] how to run only the routed comonent?
+* [ ] **priority**: how about testing the agent programs actually update themselves and this automatically works?

+To do the **route**, we can theoretically copy `Tracker.jsx` and then update `SystemRoutes.js` to add the new component.
+However, this also *runs* the component, which I don't want to do because that makes the app big.
+For now we'll just import and try using lazy loading later.

+There is an issue already: the co-loaded modules all hook into the same phase.
+That is not good.
+We will have to do a different kind of routing.

+* [ ] implement/test entity broadcasts
+* [ ] how to integrate multiple display lists together?
+* [ ] design device persistant naming and reconnection between reloads
+* [ ] maybe use JWT to establish identities?